Lake Minnewaska

 Reeling in the Narrative

 At first, we explored ways for the fishing mechanic itself to carry some narrative weight.
 For example, overfishing could tie into an environmental message, but our story focused on something more personal: a father navigating through his grief.
-We needed something that felt more intimate and that could connect our characters directly to the game progression.
+We needed something that felt more intimate and could connect our characters directly to the game progression.
 How could fishing serve as a meaningful bridge between our gameplay and narrative?

 Catching Stories, One Entry at a Time